ps-zita/Ministry-Detailing-Client-Display/README.md

 # Ministry Detailing Client Display

-This project provides a simple API server to manage booking data using a JSON file as storage.
-It supports receiving and storing booking requests via webhooks and exposing the current bookings via an HTTP GET endpoint.
-This project is licensed under a noncommercial license.
+This project is created for **Ministry of Detailing** to enhance the client experience by providing a real-time booking display system and a simple API server to manage booking data.
+The system is designed to run on a monitor at the front of the store, allowing clients to view the progress of their bookings in real-time.
+It also includes an API server that uses a JSON file for storage, enabling easy integration with webhooks and other systems to manage booking data.

+The dashboard shows scheduled, in-progress, and recently finished bookings, letting clients easily track their appointments.
+Meanwhile, the API server handles incoming webhook data for storage and provides an endpoint to serve the current list of bookings to the client display.

 ## License

 This project is licensed for noncommercial use only.
 See [LICENSE](LICENSE.md) for details.

 ## Project Overview

+- **Purpose:**
+  To provide a live client display system for **Ministry of Detailing** that shows booking information on a monitor at the storefront while also offering a simple API server to manage booking data.

 - **Server Implementation:**
   The server is implemented using Node.js with the Express framework.
 It listens on port 3001 and handles two endpoints: